• 526 Oak Ave. Springdale AR 72764

 • Demonstrate the ability to work safely and efficiently

-• Demonstrate ability to understand and interpret verbal and written instructions, and write clearly and comprehensible
+• Demonstrate ability to understand and interpret verbal and written instructions, and read documents such as safety rules and operating instructions

 • Maintain a good attendance record